lee-anne-clarke/lacstarterkit/README.md

 # lacstarterkit

-A boilerplate for static sites.
+A front-end boilerplate for static sites.
 No configuration required.

 ## Features:
 - Gulp